rakin374/BerkeleyBox/README.md

 # About
-This is the final project for CS505: Introduction to Natural Processing.
+This is the final project for CS505: Introduction to Natural Language Processing.
 You will find code, notes, and visuals to help you use and understand the project.

 Contributors: Rakin Munim, Christopher Ziko